 - 1.1 The objectives of this policy are to set guidelines for the establishment of sound and effective financial procedures and compliance with the requirements of statutory and regulatory authorities, as well as complying with established principles of good financial management and common sense.
-It is essential that these systems operate properly to meet the requirements of the Funding Agreement between the Raleigh Education Trust (the "Trust"), Education and Skills Funding Agency (ESFA) and the Department for Education (DfE); the Scheme of Delegation in force between Trust and Academies; the Articles of Association; the Academy Trust Handbook (published by ESFA). - 1.2 Raleigh Education Trust is determined that the culture and tone of the organisation is committed to the 10 principles of public life: objectivity, openness, stewardship, leadership, accountability, honesty and integrity, selflessness, personal judgement, the duty to uphold the law and respect for others. - 1.3 The Trust and all academies that fall within the Trust aim to operate in a transparent, ethical, and accountable way which will promote effective management.
+It is essential that these systems operate properly to meet the requirements of the Funding Agreement between the Raleigh Education Trust (the "Trust"), Education and Skills Funding Agency (ESFA) and the Department for Education (DfE); the Scheme of Delegation in force between Trust and Academies; the Articles of Association; the Academy Trust Handbook (published by ESFA). - 1.2 Raleigh Education Trust is determined that the culture and tone of the organisation is committed to the 7 principles of public life: selflessness, integrity, objectivity, accountability, openness, honest and leadership - 1.3 The Trust and all academies that fall within the Trust aim to operate in a transparent, ethical, and accountable way which will promote effective management.
 It is incumbent on Members, Directors, Staff, and all parties engaged by or with the Raleigh Education Trust to observe both the letter but also the spirit of the Finance Policy.
 The Trust is responsible for public money and as such the duty of care is naturally set very high.
 Whenever in doubt and where this handbook does not specifically set out an appropriate approach, the highest principles should be observed to ensure the Trust is able to fully stand behind the approach taken by the decision maker.